-The main part of the Group's and the Company's prepayments as at 31 December 2023 and 2022 consisted of cost related to airline tickets, hotel services, visas, ferry boat tickets and other services.
-Change in allowance for doubtful prepayments for the years 2023 and 2022 has been included into general and administrative expenses.
+The main part of the Group's and the Company's prepayments as at 31 December 2024 and 2023 consisted of cost related to airline tickets, hotel services, visas, ferry boat tickets and other services.
+Change in allowance for doubtful prepayments for the years 2024 and 2023 has been included into cost of sales (Note 22).